web-platform-tests/wpt/annotation-model/README.md

 Test Cases
 ----------

-Each test is expressed as a simple requirement in a test file.
-For each section of the document, the simple requirement is represented as a structure that describes the nature of the test, and then includes or references minimal JSON Schema that test the assertions.
+Each test is expressed as a simple (or complex) requirement in a test file.
+For each section of the document, the requirement is represented as a structure that describes the nature of the test, and then includes or references minimal JSON Schema that test the assertions implied by the requirement..

 The structure of a test case is defined using a [JSON-LD Context](JSONtest-v1.jsonld).
 That context defines the following terms: